or

 Source: Getty Images

-The U.S. Department of Agriculture, alongside the Food and Drug Administration (FDA) and CDC, are investigating the illness in other states such as New Mexico.
+The U.S. Department of Agriculture, alongside the Food and Drug Administration (FDA) and CDC, were investigating the illness in other states such as New Mexico.
 In this instance, migratory birds are believed to be the source of the infection.

 What is causing the avian flu outbreak?